robotframework/robotframework/doc/releasenotes/rf-3.0b1.rst

 Setting names `Document` and `Suite/Test Pre/Post Condition` have been deprecated in favour of `Documentation` and `Suite/Test Setup/Teardown`, respectively (`#2207`_).
-The motivation is to make the overall syntax support by Robot Framework simpler for users and for external tools.
+The motivation is to make the overall syntax supported by Robot Framework simpler for users and for external tools.
 None of examples in the Robot Framework User Guide or in the demo projects have used these deprecated forms, and we assume that they are not widely used.
 If, however, some of them are in common use, we can still consider removing